LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 |   Near   |    Rear **then** Mid   |
 | Imminent | Rear, **then** Mid, **then** Front |

-With a **Monotic Duration**, each vibrational cue is delivered only once.
+With a **Constant Duration**, each vibrational cue is delivered only once.
+Hence the name 'Constant', as the number of repetitions remains a constant one.

 | Distance | Repetitions |
 |:--------:|:-----------:|